-If you’ve had difficulty concentrating since coronavirus entered the scene, all I can say is, come sit next to me. =) It’s hard to focus on work, sure, but it’s also been tough to enjoy things that require focus, like reading.
-Even listening to my kids when they talk is hard sometimes… it feels like I’m a kid in the Peanuts gang and they are the adults whose voices are always garbled and muffled.
+If you’ve found it difficult to focus since corona entered the scene, all I can say is, come sit next to me.
+It’s hard to focus on work, sure.
+But it’s also been tough to enjoy things that require focus, like reading.
+Even listening to my kids when they talk is hard sometimes.
+It feels like I’m a kid in the Peanuts gang and they are the adults whose voices are always garbled and muffled.

-I have an educated guess why this is so: All of us, collectively, are experiencing loss.
+I have an educated guess why our focus is lacking: All of us, collectively, are experiencing loss.
 Loss of income, loss of life, loss of childcare, loss of a way of life, loss of a feeling of control.
 In the wake of George Floyd’s killing, you might be feeling loss of hope, or loss of innocence.
 And the way we react to loss is grief.

 The tricky thing about grief is that it’s a slippery little devil.
 You may not recognize it for what it is, and if you don’t, it may be making you feel like there’s something wrong with you for not being able to motor on as usual.